SyedMuzamilM/blog/src/content/blog/a-bignners-guid-to-bitwise-operators-understanding-not-and-or-and-xor.md

 ### Uses of Bitwise AND

-1. Checking if a number is even or odd: As I mentioned earlier, we can use the Bitwise AND operator to check if a number is even or odd.
-Specifically, if we apply the Bitwise AND operator on numbers n and 1, and the result is 0, then the number is even, otherwise it's odd.
+1. **Checking if a number is even or odd**: We can use the Bitwise AND operator to check weather a number is even or odd.
+Specifically, if we apply the Bitwise AND (&) operator on numbers n and 1, and the result is 0, then the number is even, otherwise it's odd.
-2. Masking: In computer science, a mask is a sequence of bits that can be used to extract certain bits from another sequence of bits.
+2. **Masking**: In computer science, a mask is a sequence of bits that can be used to extract certain bits from another sequence of bits.
 We can use the Bitwise AND operator to apply a mask to a number.
 Specifically, if we apply the Bitwise AND operator on a number n and a mask m, then we get a new number that contains only the bits that are set to 1 in the mask m.
-3. Setting or clearing bits: We can use the Bitwise AND operator to set or clear specific bits in a number.
-To set a bit, we can apply the Bitwise OR operator on the number and a mask that has only the bit we want to set to 1.
-To clear a bit, we can apply the Bitwise AND operator on the number and a mask that has only the bit we want to clear set to 0.
-4. Checking if a bit is set: We can use the Bitwise AND operator to check if a specific bit is set in a number.
+3. **Checking if a bit is set**: We can use the Bitwise AND operator to check if a specific bit is set in a number.
 Specifically, if we apply the Bitwise AND operator on a number n and a mask that has only the bit we want to check set to 1, then the result will be 0 if the bit is not set, and non-zero if the bit is set.

 ## Bitwise OR Operator

-The Bitwise OR operator is denoted by the `|` symbol, and it works on individual bits of two operands just like the Bitwise AND operator.
+The Bitwise OR operator is denoted by the `|` symbol, and it works on individual bits of two operands just like the Bitwise AND (&) operator.
 Specifically, if we apply the Bitwise OR operator on two numbers, it compares the individual bits of the binary representation of the two numbers and returns a new number where each bit is 1 if the corresponding bits in either or both operands are 1.

 ![OR Gate Truth Table](https://assets.blackkalu.com/blackkalu/uploads/or_gate_truth_table.png)